• Christmas Recipes

 To serve the tacos, warm up the tortillas and ready cool, thinly sliced red and green cabbage, chopped tomatoes and cilantro.
 If you are one of those cilantro haters, use flat leaf, Italian parsley.
 Herbs bring so much flavor and freshness.
 And don't forget wedges of tart lime to squeeze over the top.

-The first thing I smear on my tortillas is a combination of plain Greek yogurt pureed with avocado, lime juice, a little cumin and salt.
+The first thing I smear on my tortillas is a combination of plain Greek yogurt pureed with avocado, lime juice, a little cumin and salt for a creamy avocado sauce.
 Make it ahead of time and keep refrigerated until you assemble your tacos.
-Find the recipe here.

 Spicy grilled shrimp tacos on a plate.